BestDosage

 My take: if you're dealing with chronic pain, post-surgical recovery, or a specific condition, start with clinical sessions.
 If you're using PEMF for general wellness, sleep, and recovery, a quality mat can be worthwhile — but verify the frequency range (1-50 Hz for therapeutic use) and intensity (gauss or tesla rating) before buying.

-How to Find a PEMF Provider
+How Do You Find a PEMF Provider?

 Look for practitioners who: